-Even today, there is no precise definition of free will - only mere hypotheses and intuitions.
-This is why this paper will approach the question of free will from a negative perspective, depicting a scenario in which free will seemingly exists.
-Subsequently, it will attempt to refute this scenario (as a necessary condition for free will).
+Even today, there is no precise definition of free will - only hypotheses and intuitions.
+This is why these paper approaches the question of free will from a negative perspective, depicting a scenario in which free will cannot exist.
+Subsequently, it attempts to refute this scenario (as a necessary condition for free will).
 The absence of free will might seem absolute if scientific determinism holds true.
-Therefore, the goal of the study is to present a logical argument (paradox) that demonstrates the impossibility of an omniscient (P) predictor (scientific determinism), highlighting its inherent self-contradiction.
+Therefore, the goal of the study is to present a logical argument - a paradox - that demonstrates the impossibility of an omniscient (P) predictor (scientific determinism), highlighting its inherent self-contradiction.
 This paradox reveals that the prediction (P = C) by a (P) physical agent of itself is objectively impossible.
-In other words, even a fully deterministic agent in a deterministic universe cannot predict its own future state, not even in a Platonic sense.
+In other words, even a fully deterministic agent in a deterministic universe cannot predict its own future state - not even in a Platonic sense.

-Keywords: free will, necessary condition, paradox of predictability, Turing, logical paradox
+Keywords: free will, necessary condition, paradox of predictability, Gödel, Turing, logical paradox